Do I have to be a University of Sydney student to join the club?

 The ability to swim is mandatory for any whitewater trip.

-The ability to swim is not a prerequisite to go on a flat water trip provided you are wearing a life vest, paddling with experienced company and inform the trip leader in advance that you cannot swim.
+The ability to swim is not a prerequisite to going on a flat water trip, however, this is at the discretion of the trip leader.
+Provided you are wearing a life vest, paddling with an experienced company and inform the trip leader in advance that you cannot swim this should not be a problem.

 Am I insured for injury if I join the club?